JackHalgh/SoundscapeMonitoringLecture/README.md

 ###  Spectrograms

 A spectrogram is a visual representation of the spectrum of frequencies of a signal as it varies with time.
+As a result, spectrograms are a useful tool for ecologists in the identification of species-specific sounds that produce unique spectrograms.

+Here is a spectrogram containing two different species of water boatman.

 ![Water boatman spectrogram](https://github.com/JackHalgh/SoundscapeMonitoringLecture/assets/74665965/c4523c4c-8494-4e1b-89a3-8d63d55e5a5a)

+Spectrograms are calculated using the "Fast Fourier Transform" (FFT), an important measurement method in the science of audio and acoustics measurement.
+Put simply, the algorithm converts a signal into individual spectral components (frequencies) and thereby provides frequency information about the signal.

 ###  Acoustic indices